-Pros of A Standard Aquarium
+Pros of a Standard Aquarium

-A standard fish dimension is easier to calculate than a custom size aquarium because it does not come in various styles.
+A standard fish dimension is easier to calculate than a custom-sized aquarium because it does not come in various styles.
 It is functional with a classic design, unlike custom aquariums which are primarily massive in size.
 The standard-sized tanks have a lot of information on different websites which you can easily access.

 Standard US-Gallon Aquarium Sizes